mstrens/Hot_wire/README.md

 - generate and save the gcode for cutting the profiles in the foam
 - send the generated gcode to GRBL
 - save and reload previous projects, tables, materials

+In order to run the application, you have to install:
+- python 3 latest version ( I tested it with version 3.7)
+- tkinter (normally already included in python)
+- mathplotlib
+- numpy
+- configparser
+- shapely
+- scipy
+- serial
+- time  (normally already included in python)
+- threading (normally already included in python)
+- atexit (normally already included in python)
+- queue (normally already included in python)